anthonywong555/Twilio-Flex-Google-Dialogflow/README.md

-# Google Dialog Flow Twilio Flex
+# Twilio Flex - Google Dialogflow

 This project is to showcase how to connect Google Dialogflow into Twilio Flex.